AdhesionDev/PaintTool-POI/README.md

 # PaintTool POI
-## A painting tool that actually solve problems.
+## A painting tool that actually solves problems.
 (This project is still in developing phase)